andrebask/thesis/06 - intro.md

 You can create a Stream from any Collection by invoking the `stream()` method on it.
 A Stream provides an interface to a sequenced set of values of a specific element type.
 However, streams don’t actually store elements; they are computed on demand.
 They consume from a data-providing source such as collections, arrays, or I/O resources and support common operations, such as filter, map, reduce, find, match, sorted.
 Furthermore, many stream operations return a stream themselves.
 This allows operations to be chained to form a larger pipeline, enabling also certain optimisations.

 #### The Java Virtual Machine
-A Java virtual machine (JVM) is an abstract computing machine defined by a specification.
+A Java Virtual Machine (JVM) is an abstract computing machine defined by a specification.
 The specification formally describes what is required of a JVM implementation.
 Having a single specification ensures all implementations are interoperable.
 A JVM implementation is a software platform that meets the requirements of the JVM specification in a compliant and preferably performant manner [@JVMWiki2015].

 One of the main goals of Java design is portability, and Java is indeed platform independent.
 That is achieved by compiling the Java language code to an intermediate representation called Java bytecode, instead of directly to architecture-specific machine code.
 Java bytecode instructions are analogous to machine code, but they are intended to be executed by a virtual machine written specifically for the host hardware.
 Moreover, Just-in-Time (JIT) compilers were introduced from an early stage that compile bytecodes to machine code during runtime.
 Thus a JVM is platform dependent, because it must convert Java bytecode into machine language which depends on the architecture and operating system being used.
 End users commonly use a Java Runtime Environment (JRE) installed on their own machine for standalone Java applications, or in a web browser for Java applets [@JavaWiki2015].